naveenrajm7/naveenrajm7.github.io/_posts/2018-06-03-TechGig-2018-semi-final-flood-in-the-jungle.md

 ### Solution
 **Approach** :
-Not a working solution :cry: . but this is what i did to get 84% test case work , by correctly identify the cases where meeting won't happen and the other test case where the meeting acn happen in all trees.
+Not a working solution :cry: . but this is what i did to get 84% test case work , by correctly identify the cases where meeting won't happen and the other test case where the meeting can happen in all trees.
 Any help is greatly appreciated either in comments or directly ping [me](/contact/)
 #### Implementation
 ```python
 import sys